Gerry Abadiano

-Gerry Austin T. Abadiano (born March 8, 2001) is a Filipino college basketball player for the UP Fighting Maroons of the University Athletic Association of the Philippines (UAAP).
-He has won championships in the juniors and seniors division of the UAAP, and has played for the Philippine national under-19 team and under-17 team.
+Gerry Austin T. Abadiano (born March 8, 2001) is a Filipino professional basketball player who is currently playing for the San Juan Knights of the Maharlika Pilipinas Basketball League.
+He is also signed to play for the Ulsan Hyundai Mobis Phoebus of the Korean Basketball League (KBL) in 2026.

+He has won championships in the juniors and seniors division of the University Athletic Association of the Philippines (UAAP) with the NU Bullpups and UP Fighting Maroons respectively, and has played for the Philippine national under-19 team and under-17 team.

+He made his professional debut in 2026 with the San Juan Knights of the Maharlika Pilipinas Basketball League and plans to go overseas later that year, joining the Ulsan Hyundai Mobis Phoebus of the Korean Basketball League.

 High school career

 Adamson Baby Falcons

 As a Grade 6 student coming from St. Roberts International Academy who had just competed in the Palarong Pambansa, Abadiano was discovered by Coach Goldwin Monteverde, who recruited him to play for Adamson High School beginning in UAAP Season 79 (2016–17 season).
 Unfortunately, most of their wins that season were forfeited as they fielded an ineligible player in guard Encho Serrano.
 In his final game for them, he had 11 points.

 NU Bullpups

 Red-shirt season

 After that season, Abadiano, along with his teammate Carl Tamayo, followed Coach Monteverde in transferring from Adamson to Nazareth School of National University.
 Him and Tamayo had to serve residency for Season 80.
 The NU Bullpups then won tournaments such as the NBTC League (in which he was named Finals Most Outstanding Player), the 2018 Palarong Pambansa (in which he made the Mythical Five along with his teammates Tamayo and Terrence Fortea), and the 2018 ASEAN School Games.